crpmax/mc-bots/README.md

 `-x` The most minimal run - No listeners, no control, no chat - useful for large amounts of bots for better performance

 ## ⚠ DISCLAIMER
-**This app is made for educational and testing purposes only
+**This app is made for educational and testing purposes only.
+This app can be used like spambots.
-I am not responsible for any abuse**
+I am not responsible for any abuse.**